aahaansingh/aahaansingh.github.io/content/posts/post3.md

 In this age of grand delusion, the critic should be a guide, whether by imposing their own scheme or by drawing attention to the strange lands outside our own.
 They do not mediate the flow of music anymore, if they ever did, but they exist for a reason and should exist for a reason.
 It is unfortunate that these reasons conflict.

+[^fn:1]: It's a presumptuous question from anyone, let alone somebody who is not a critic, but I've read enough to know what I like.